 In her two-and-a-half-hour interview, Rose Marie (1923-2017) talks about her career which began at the age of three when she was "Baby Rose Marie."
 She describes her years as a child star and her transition to an adult actress.
 She talks about her early television appearances on Milton Berle's Texaco Star Theatre, The Colgate Comedy Hour, and her work as a regular on My Sister Eileen (1960-61), in the role of "Bertha Bronsky."
-She describes her most memorable and enduring work for television on The Dick Van Dyke Show (1961-66), in which she played the role of writer "Sally Rogers."
-Rose Marie also details her appearance as a regular panelist on The Hollywood Squares (1966-82) and as a regular character on The Doris Day Show, in which she appeared from 1969-71.
-She also talks about her more recent appearances as a regular in the series Scorch (1992) and Hardball (1994) and guest spots on such series as Murphy Brown, Wings, and Caroline in the City (in which she appeared with long-time friend and Dick Van Dyke Show co-star Morey Amsterdam).
+She describes her most memorable and enduring work for television, as "Sally Rogers" on The Dick Van Dyke Show (1961-66).
+Rose Marie also details her appearance as a regular panelist on The Hollywood Squares (1966-82) and as a regular character on The Doris Day Show, on which she appeared from 1969-71.
+She also talks about her then-more recent appearances as a regular on the series Scorch (1992) and Hardball (1994) and guest spots on such series as Murphy Brown, Wings, and Caroline in the City (on which she appeared with long-time friend and Dick Van Dyke Show co-star Morey Amsterdam).
 Karen Herman conducted the interview on September 22, 1999 in Van Nuys, CA.